patrikboloz/cs451-hw02-geopy/readme.md

 2. Next, you will add:

 a.
-A requirements.txt file with the necessary dependencies for the application
+A requirements.txt file with the necessary dependencies for the application.
+Generate this file with ```pip freeze```

 b.
 Your python script (source code) file containing your application

-3. Submission for this assignment is met when you add, commit, and push your changes to your remote repository.
+3. Submission for this assignment is met by virtue of it being updated on github.

 ## Sample basic usage of geopy to locate an address using OpenStreetMap data from Nominatum: